 - Then from the drop-down menu, select Device Instance Path.

 - Right-click on the path and select copy and save it in some Notepad.

 If you find multiple AHCI controllers in IDE ATA/ATAPI controllers, copy the AHCI Device Instance path for every one of them and do following steps for each controller one by one.

-- Navigate to following path in registry editor:
+- Navigate to the following path in the registry editor:

 HKEY_LOCAL_MACHINE\System\CurrentControlSet\Enum\PCI\ <AHCI Controller>\<Random Number>\Device Parameters\Interrupt Management\MessageSignaledInterruptProperties

-Above AHCI controller is same string which you noted down on your notepad. and “Random Number” can vary from computer to computer.
+Above AHCI controller is the same string which you noted down on your notepad, and “Random Number” can vary from computer to computer.

 That’s it.
-You’re done fixing 100% disk usage issue on Windows 10.
-Here’s a video (not ours), with some other basic solutions to fix 100% disk usage on Windows 10 issue.
+You’re done fixing a 100% disk usage issue on Windows 10.
+Here’s a video (not ours), with some other essential solutions to fix 100% disk usage on Windows 10 issue.